-(i) A major modification is a modification of a facility other than a small landfarm that involves an increase in the permitted land area, a change in the nature of the permitted waste stream, addition of a new treatment unit or a substantial change in the type of treatment process (e.g., the addition of bioremediation or stabilization where not previously used) Adjustment of existing treatment processes to account for variations in incoming materials does not constitute a major modification.
+(i) A major modification is a modification of a facility other than a small landfarm that involves an increase in the permitted land area that the permitted facility occupies, a change in the nature of the permitted waste stream, or addition of a new treatment units or a substantial change in the type of treatment process (e.g., the addition of bioremediation or stabilization where not previously used), or any other modification that the division determines is sufficiently substantial that public notice and public participation in the application process are appropriate.
+Adjustment of existing treatment processes to account for variations in incoming materials does not constitute a major modification.